 Users see a wall of fields and think "I don't have time for this."

 Bad data kills adoption.
-Users won't trust or use a system full of garbage.
+Users won't trust or use a system full of inaccurate information.

 Before migration: